Can You Sue for Bullying at Work and Claim Compensation?

 - A common law settlement (suing for damages)

-Strict Time Limits When Suing for Bullying
+Strict Time Limits to Sue for Bullying

 - Common law claims: You can commence legal action for bullying compensation up to three years from the date of the injury.

 Please note – the above information is general and does not constitute legal advice.
 Please consult a lawyer or solicitor to understand the time limits for your case.
-At Splatt Lawyers can explain the time limits for your situation during a free case review.

 In Australia, the Fair Work Act 2009 protects your right to fair conduct at work and a safe workplace.
 Hence, employers must take reasonable steps to stop bullying, harassment, and discrimination in the workplace.
 When your employer fails to fulfil their legal duty, you can take legal action for your suffering and seek compensation.